 as a VTS tool, i.e. ship-to-shore (traffic management).

 AIS provides a means for ships to electronically exchange ship data including identification, position, course, and speed with other nearby ships and shore stations.
 This information can be displayed on a screen display.
 AIS is intended to assist the vessel's watch keeping officers and allow maritime authorities to track and monitor vessel movements.

 AIS uses VHF Channels AIS 1 (161.975 MHz) and AIS 2 (162.025 MHz) or regional channels in defined geographical areas.
 Additionally, AIS has the capability for data exchange by application specific messages for navigation and safety related purposes.
-The VHF Data link (VDL) loading should be considered when using application specific messages.

 Automatic Identification System Aids to Navigation (AIS AtoN)